Layne Staley: Alice in Chains and Mad Season

 Staley met guitarist Jerry Cantrell at a party in Seattle while working at Music Bank rehearsal studios in 1987.
 A few months before that, Cantrell had watched Staley performing with his then-band, Alice N' Chains, in his hometown at the Tacoma Little Theatre, and was impressed by his voice.
 Cantrell was homeless after being kicked out of his family's house, so Staley invited Cantrell to live with him at the Music Bank.
 The two fast friends lived as roommates for over a year in the dilapidated rehearsal space they shared.

 Alice N' Chains soon disbanded and Staley joined a funk band, which at the time also required a guitarist.
 He asked Cantrell to join as a sideman.
 Cantrell agreed on condition that Staley join his band, which at the time did not have a name and included drummer Sean Kinney and bassist Mike Starr.
 They started auditioning terrible lead singers in front of Staley to send a hint, which made him angry.
 The final straw for Staley was when they auditioned a male stripper in front of him – he decided to join the band after that.
 Cantrell said this about Staley's voice: "I knew that voice was the guy I wanted to be playing with.
 It sounded like it came out of a 350-pound biker rather than skinny little Layne.
 I considered his voice to be my voice."
 Eventually the funk project broke up, and in 1987, Staley joined Cantrell's band on a full-time basis.
 The band had names like "Fuck" and "Diamond Lie", the latter being the name of Cantrell's previous band.

-Two weeks after the band's formation, they were playing a gig at the University of Washington, trying to fill out a 40-minute set with a couple of original songs along with Hanoi Rocks and David Bowie covers.
+Two weeks after the band's formation, they were playing a gig at the University of Washington, trying to fill in a 40-minute set with a couple of original songs along with Hanoi Rocks and David Bowie covers.
 Diamond Lie gained attention in the Seattle area and eventually took the name of Staley's previous band, Alice N' Chains, then renamed Alice in Chains.
 Staley got permission from his former bandmates to use the name.